ToyotaInfoTech/RAMN/docs/ctf_writeups.rst

 .. code-block:: text

 	Challenge Description: You wouldn't download a byte.
-	(Note: Flag will be transmitted once on ID 0x777 when challenge is solved.)
+	(Note: Flag will be transmitted once on ID 0x777 when the challenge is solved.)

 It can be identified that ECU B has an active XCP interface (at CAN IDs 0x552/0x553) by using scanning tools such as caringcaribou: